xou816/VerifiKit/README.md

 ### Error handling

-A `ValidationError.rulesBroken` is thrown when an invalid assignement is attempted.
+A `VerificationError.rulesBroken` is thrown when an invalid assignement is attempted.

 Its associated values `rules` is a list of `Failure`s (stuct with a reason string and a path to the error).